-- Documenting and assessing the processes and controls in place to record transactions and to value the assets; - Agreeing the fair value of the listed investments to externally quoted prices, which was the current bid price; - Agreeing cash and holdings in financial assets at fair value to independent third party confirmations.
+- Documenting and assessing the processes and control environment in place to record transactions and to value the assets; - > Agreeing the fair value of the listed investments to externally quoted prices, which was the closing bid price at 30 June 2019; - > Agreeing cash and holdings in financial assets at fair value to independent third party documentation; - Performing a recalculation of the total value of investments.

-We have also assessed the appropriateness of the disclosures included in Notes 1, 8 and 10 to the financial report.
+We have also assessed the appropriateness of the disclosures included in Notes 1, 2, 8 and 10 to the financial report.